BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Yannick Hanfmann and Jakub Mensik are set to meet at the Munich on April 15, 2025 in a clay-court singles match.
 Hanfmann enters with a 17–12 record on clay courts in 2025, while Mensik has posted a 6–5 mark on clay courts this season.
-Elo ratings point to a clear statistical advantage for Mensik entering this matchup.
+Elo ratings suggest a modest statistical edge for Mensik, but the gap is not overwhelming.
 In their head-to-head history, Hanfmann leads 3–1 over Mensik, including a win in their most recent meeting.